 Find out more about becoming an Approved Employer - professional development.

-Give something back, become an ACCA Workplace Mentor.
-All our trainees need a workplace mentor to satisfy the Practical Experience Requirements (PER) of the ACCA Qualification.
-As an ACCA member, you can act as a workplace mentor to one of our trainees, provided you work closely with them.
+Give something back, become an ACCA practical experience supervisor.
+All our trainees need a practical experience supervisor to satisfy the practical experience requirements (PER) of the ACCA Qualification.
+As an ACCA member, you can act as a practical experience supervisor to one of our trainees, provided you work closely with them.
 You can also gain CPD through this important role, eg by:

 - researching our PER to prepare for a one-to-one session with your trainee